Allied Healthcare Products (NASDAQ:AHPI) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Free Report) in a research report sent to investors on Wednesday.
-The firm issued a sell rating on the medical equipment provider’s stock.
+Equities research analysts at StockNews.com initiated coverage on shares of Allied Healthcare Products (NASDAQ:AHPI – Get Free Report) in a research report issued to clients and investors on Thursday.
+The firm set a “sell” rating on the medical equipment provider’s stock.

 Allied Healthcare Products Price Performance

-A hedge fund recently raised its stake in Allied Healthcare Products stock.
-Renaissance Technologies LLC increased its position in Allied Healthcare Products, Inc. (NASDAQ:AHPI – Free Report) by 14.4% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 62,700 shares of the medical equipment provider’s stock after acquiring an additional 7,900 shares during the period.
-Renaissance Technologies LLC owned approximately 1.56% of Allied Healthcare Products worth $201,000 as of its most recent SEC filing.
-4.15% of the stock is currently owned by institutional investors and hedge funds.
+A hedge fund recently bought a new stake in Allied Healthcare Products stock.
+Millennium Management LLC acquired a new stake in shares of Allied Healthcare Products, Inc. (NASDAQ:AHPI – Free Report) in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm acquired 15,578 shares of the medical equipment provider’s stock, valued at approximately $25,000.
+Millennium Management LLC owned approximately 0.39% of Allied Healthcare Products at the end of the most recent quarter.
+Institutional investors and hedge funds own 4.15% of the company’s stock.

 About Allied Healthcare Products